CppMicroServices/CppMicroServices/framework/doc/doxygen/examples/MicroServices_Example2.md

 For an introduction how to compile our source code, see \ref MicroServices_Example1.

-After running the `FrameworkExamplesDriver` program we should make sure that the bundle from Example 1 is active.
+After running the `usFrameworkExamplesDriver` program we should make sure that the bundle from Example 1 is active.
 We can use the `s` shell command to get a list of all bundles, their state, and their bundle identifier number.
 If the Example 1 bundle is not active, we should start the bundle using the